 Any Official GMATs or Official GMAT practice test scores (with Quant/Verbal breakdown)?

 What are your deadlines?

 What's your score goal?

-2. We'll sketch out a rough plan over email including an estimate of tutoring hours and provide some potential times for a call.
+2. We'll provide a rough tutoring plan including an estimate of tutoring hours and suggest a tutor (GMAT tutor bios).

-3. Consultation to discuss the plan, walk you through the tutoring process, answer any questions, and see if this is a good fit.
+3. Then we'll schedule a consultation to discuss the plan in more depth, walk you through the tutoring process, answer any questions, and see if this is a good fit.

 4. GMAT Success!